renovatebot/renovate/website/docs/self-hosted-configuration.md

 A [minimatch](https://www.npmjs.com/package/minimatch) glob-style pattern for filtering `autodiscover`ed repositories.
 Ex: `project/*`

+## prCommitsPerRunLimit

+Parameter to reduce CI load.
+CI jobs are usually triggered by these events: pull-request creation, pull-request update, automerge events.
+Set as an integer.
+Default is no limit.

 ## baseDir

 Configure this directory if you want to change which directory Renovate uses for storing data.
 If left unconfigured, it will typically be a temporary directory like `/tmp/renovate/`.